-A well managed cash flow is conducive to the success of any Electronics manufacturer.
+A well managed cash flow is conducive to the success of any business.
 You can sell product all day long, but if you can’t collect payment for that product in a timely manner, you may have to rely on other sources of cash to fund your business – which can be expensive and inevitably cut into your profits.

 For starters, your organization should have a sound credit policy in place to help you accurately assess the credit worthiness of potential customers.
 This policy will determine the payment terms your company is willing to offer, as well as the amount of credit to extend.
 It should include:

 - Requiring them to complete a credit application

 - Using credit agencies like Dun & Bradstreet, Experian, etc. to gather information such as: paydex score, net worth, solvency and liquidity

 - If they are requesting a large line of credit, you should request their most recent financial statements